nnaumenko/metaf/readme.md

 Old TAF format, used before November 2008 employs different format for time spans and trends (time without date); the current version does not decode this old format.

+## License

+This project is available under MIT license.

 ## METAR and TAF

 ### What is METAR?